Desingu Raja 2: Release

 Desingu Raja 2 released on 11 July 2025.

 Home media

-Speaking about the OTT release of the movie, the date of release and the releasing partner are not yet revealed.
+Mask Studios and Tentkotta Speaking about the OTT release of the movie, the date of release and the releasing partner are not yet revealed.

 Reception

 Rohini M of Cinema Express gave 2/5 stars and wrote "Ezhil’s films are typically known for their light-hearted fun and humour, but here, you find yourself searching for the comedy right from the beginning.
 The entire film feels like an exaggerated school play filled with overacting and chaos."
 Abhinav Subramanian of The Times of India gave 1.5/5 stars and wrote "Director Ezhil unleashes a relentless barrage of gags that land with the grace of a drunk elephant, each one more cringe-inducing than the last.
 The film looks like it time-traveled from some alternate universe where comedy evolved differently, and badly."

-Trivia

-Here are some trivia points about the 2025 Tamil film, Desingu Raja 2: